AdvancedClimateSystems/snap.svg.rotate/README.md

 ## Installing

+Our preferred method of installing this is through `npm`:

+    npm install snap.svg.rotate

-You can install this by using bower:
+Although you can also install this by using `bower`:

     bower install snap.svg.rotate